 Formed to support the creative tech community represented by various meetups and user groups to solve identified challenges.

-NTC Leadership Exchanges
+NTC Leadership Training

 As our technical talent pool continues to grow, we need to build our leadership talent as well.
 It is well-known and widely understood that the immediate manager is the most important factor in employee engagement.
 We must focus on building the strength of our first line management in order to retain the talent we are struggling so hard to find.
 Learn more